mauroservienti/NServiceBus.IntegrationTesting/README.md

 - the test times out
 - there are unhandled exceptions

-Unhandled exceptions are a sort of problem from the integration testing infrastructure perspecive as most of the times they'll result in messages being retried and eventually ending up in the error queue.
+Unhandled exceptions are a sort of problem from the integration testing infrastructure perspective as most of the times they'll result in messages being retried and eventually ending up in the error queue.
 Based on this it's better to consider failed messages as part of the done condition:

 <!-- snippet: simple-done-condition -->
 <a id='snippet-simple-done-condition'></a>